Where and how to buy Authentic Vintage The North Face Gear

 A while back I won a Trans Shell, the infamous six nations model for about $80 or so at auction format; would you believe ebay member 9140emery contacted the seller immediately after and offered him $300.
 Obviously the seller took the offer and cussed me out.

 Then, obviously, a few weeks later this weirdo lists the same shell at $300 in auction format.
-After only a few bids it sells for $356 plus the $10 shipping, but ebay takes about 14 percent (that's fee included too), plus he had to ship it.
+After only a few bids it sells for $356 plus the $10 shipping, but ebay takes about 14 percent (that's with the paypal fee included too), plus he had to ship it.
 So he was a complete weirdo just to make $5 dollars profit, sad right..........

 This happened when people where trying to get $1000 for Trans shells before/during the 2013 Holiday season.
 Problem was however the seller had the shell on his DRIVEWAY on the PAVEMENT on top of OIL SPOTS..........
 Keep in mind that this did not stop 9140emery from trying to resell.